Paintless Dent Repair in Scarborough, Ontario

 Factory sealant and paint layer integrity preservation to prevent salt water corrosion post-repair

-FAQs About Paintless Dent Repair in Scarborough
+Common Questions About Paintless Dent Repair

 PDR preserves factory paint and clear coat, maintaining seal against salt spray.
 Traditional dent repair breaks paint, exposing metal to corrosion risk.
 PDR avoids panel removal, secondary fastener exposure, and paint application—all weak points for salt intrusion.
 Costs are 40-50% lower; longevity is superior in Scarborough's harsh climate.